sass/sass/doc-src/SASS_CHANGELOG.md

 [encodings level 3]: http://www.w3.org/TR/2013/WD-css-syntax-3-20130919/#determine-the-fallback-encoding

+* Sass now allows numbers to be written using scientific notation.
+It will not emit numbers in scientific notation until it's more widely supported in browsers.

+* Sass now allows almost any identifier to be used as a custom numeric unit.
+  Identifiers that are ambiguous with subtraction, such as `px-1px`, are disallowed.

 * Sass now supports using ids as values in SassScript as defined in the CSS Basic User Interface Module.
 They're treated as unquoted strings.